chadananda/cat/Readme.md

 - 🗨️ Figurative Language Adaptation: Does the translation adeptly identify and adapt figures of speech from the original text into fitting English expressions, maintaining the essence and style of the original?

 ### ✍️ 3.
 Repeat until Achieving Consensus:
 Based on the group discussion, each member re-translates the paragraph, repeating step one and two, bearing in mind corrections and insights learned from other committee members.
-They continue this iterative process until arriving at consensus with a final translation all agree upon.
+They will continue this iterative process until arriving at consensus -- producing a final translation which all members agree is the most faithful rendering of the original in both accuracy and style.

 ### 📝 4.
 Technical Summary:
-Finally, the committee marks up the paragraph with copious footnotes documenting the difficult trade-offs which the committee made in the translation of the paragraph, including choices made for specific terminology or figures of speech and the reasoning for each.
+Finally, the committee marks up the paragraph with copious footnotes documenting the difficult trade-offs made in the translation work, including choices of specific terminology and figures of speech and the reasoning for each.
+Footnotes are meant for use by translators and will include original terms and phrases with exlanations.

 *This multi-step process ensures that the final translation is the result of a collaborative, thorough, and rigorous process, leveraging the diverse skills and expertise of the committee members.
 It also allows for continuous learning and improvement, as each step provides opportunities for feedback and refinement.*